 Budapest Airport Transfer Bus

-This cheap public transport Budapest airport transfer will cost HUF 490 (compared to HUF 5,800 or 6,000 for the Fotaxi transfer, the official airport taxi company).
+This cheap public transport Budapest airport transfer will cost HUF 490 (compared to HUF 7500-8500 for the Fotaxi transfer, the official airport taxi company).
 You can buy the transfer ticket at the newsagent at the Budapest Airport.

 Budapest Airport Transfer Train

-Another option is to take the train from the Budapest Airport Terminal 1, and go to Nyugati Train Station.
+Another option is to take the train from the Budapest Airport Terminal 2, and go to Nyugati Train Station.
 Obviously, it is less flexible than the bus and metro ride to the city centre of Budapest, but it is very efficient and there is no change during your trip.
-To get to Terminal 1, you will need to take a bus from Terminal 2A or 2B to Terminal 1: take bus number 200 E, then change to the train run by the Hungarian MAV train company.
 The train trip between the airport and Nyugati Railway Station is approx. 25 minutes, and you will immediately see one of the less hyped Budapest attractions, the Nyugati Train Station designed by the Eiffel Engineering Company.
 Beautiful.

-You can buy the train ticket right at the Budapest Airport at the Airport’s Tourinform Tourist Office at Terminal 1, which is open every day from 8am to 10pm.
-In theory, you can also buy your airport transfer train ticket at platform B at the railway station by the airport from a ticket vending machine, but in practice this vending machine is oftentime vandalised, sorry.
+You can buy the train ticket right at the Budapest Airport at the Airport’s Tourinform Tourist Office at Terminal 2, which is open every day from 8am to 10pm.
+In theory, you can also buy your airport transfer train ticket at platform B at the railway station by the airport from a ticket vending machine, but in practice, this vending machine is oftentimes vandalised, sorry.

 Budapest Airport Transfer Train – the Return Trip

 Now, using the train from the airport terminal to Nyugati Railway Station is very simple, as you get off at the final train stop.
-However, if you want to go from Nyugati station to Terminal 1, to get to Terminal 2 with a 5 min bus ride, you must be alert as the train is not a mere ‘Budapest Airport Transfer Train‘, so it will run on and on, if you don’t get off at the right stop to catch your flight.
+However, if you want to go from Nyugati station to Terminal 2, you must be alert as the train is not a mere ‘Budapest Airport Transfer Train‘, so it will run on and on if you don’t get off at the right stop to catch your flight.
 In other words, there are lots of trains calling at Budapest Airport train station, which go to various little and big towns in the countryside of Hungary (Szeged, Monor, Nyiregyhaza, Cegled, etc.) and not just to the airport.
 Accordingly, there is no permanent platform at Nyugati Train Station where airport transfer trains would leave from (most leave from any of the following e.g. 10, 12, 14, 17).

 When you want to check the current train timetables, the MAV train company system does not recognize the new name of the airport (Liszt Ferenc Budapest International Airport), but the old name is fine (Ferihegy), or you can simply start typing ‘Budapest’ in the destination box, see in the picture, and you will suddenly see the airport options (in English, in German and in Hungarian too).
 Pick Budapest Airport, then proceed to see the current train timetables.